gvwilson/thirdbit/fiction/maddy-roo/index.md

 to catch Maddy across her thighs.
 The touch sent a jolt up her spine.
-All of a sudden her mouth tasted like tin foil and everything was surrounded by multicolored haloes.
+All of a sudden her mouth tasted like tin foil and everything was surrounded by multicolored halos.

 "Maddy!"
 Gumption caught her as she toppled over.